Skip to main content

 App functions

 App functions represent an app's backend.
-They're built, bundled, and deployed together with your Dynatrace App.
-The Dynatrace App Toolkit makes developing and deploying app functions as easy as possible.
+They're built, bundled, and deployed together with your Dynatrace app.
+The Dynatrace App Toolkit makes developing and deploying app functions easy.

 Function interface

 The Dynatrace JavaScript runtime expects a single default function exported from your function files.
-This function can contain a single payload parameter, which is the function body of the incoming request.
+This function can contain a single payload parameter, which is the request body of the incoming request.

-Every input to your function needs to be passed via the function body.
+Each input to your function needs to pass through the function body.
 You can consume it via the payload parameter in your function.

 Here's an example: